 CLAUSE C - The candidate receiving the largest number of votes on the ballot shall be declared elected.
 In the case of a tie, the winner shall be determined by a vote of the Board.
 No one may hold more than one elective position simultaneously.

 Section 3.
-OFFICERS - Officers of the Governing Board, hereafter referred to as Board, of the Minnesota Chapter shall consist of a President, President-Elect (who shall serve as Vice- President), Past-President, Secretary, Treasurer, and four Board Members at Large.
+OFFICERS - Officers of the Governing Board, hereafter referred to as Board, of the Chapter shall consist of a President, President-Elect (who shall serve as Vice- President), Past-President, Secretary, Treasurer, and four Board Members at Large.
 Duties and responsibilities are outlined in further detail in the Chapter Operations Manual.

 CLAUSE A - PRESIDENT - The President shall have general supervision of the Chapter officers, shall appoint committee chairs with the advice of the Board, shall preside as Chair or appoint an alternate at Board and membership meetings, and shall be an ex officio member of all committees.
-The President may represent the Chapter or appoint alternate representatives to Chapter, Section, or Society The Wildlife Society boards, committees, or meetings.
+The President may represent the Chapter or appoint alternate representatives to Chapter, Section, or Society boards, committees, or meetings, including the Executive Board of the North Central Section.
+The Chapter Representative shall represent and serve as liaison to the Section for the Chapter, provide the editor of the Section newsletter with news and items of interest from the Chapter area, and serve as a contract among the Section, Chapters, and members in their respective areas.
+The Representatives will assist the Section President by verifying mailing addresses, conducting membership drives, polling individual members, and assisting in routine Section business.

 CLAUSE B - PRESIDENT-ELECT - The President-Elect shall provide leadership and have continuity and familiarity with Chapter activities at the time of transition to President.
 The President-Elect shall serve as the Chair of the Annual Meeting Program Committee tasked with planning the Annual Meeting.
 The President-Elect shall assume the duties of the President in the absence or upon the inability of the President to serve, and shall perform any duties assigned by the President.
 In the event the President-Elect cannot serve in the President's absence, the Board shall appoint a President, pro tempore.